tikhomirov-dev/fastlane-plugin-automated-test-emulator-run/README.md

 `fastlane` is the easiest way to automate building and releasing your iOS and Android apps.
 To learn more, check out [fastlane.tools](https://fastlane.tools).

-# Towards financial services available to all
-We’re working throughout the company to create faster, cheaper, and more available financial services all over the world, and here are some of the techniques that we’re utilizing.
-There’s still a long way ahead of us, and if you’d like to be part of that journey, check out our [careers page](https://bit.ly/3vajnu6).